sean-doody/idw-article/README.md

 ## To build the datasets:

 1. First, run `combine_folder_multiprocess.py` to extract the relevant Pushshift Reddit data (note: you must modify the shell scripts in the `reddit-scripts` folder to match your file system).
 This script was written by [Watchful1](https://github.com/Watchful1/PushshiftDumps).
-2. Then, run `build_sqlite_database.py` to extract the Pushshift data form the ZST files and store them in a SQLite database.
+2. Then, run `build_sqlite_database.py` to extract the Pushshift data from the ZST files and store them in a SQLite database.
 Two tables will be created: `comments` and `posts`.
 3. Finally, run `build_training_corpus.py` to process the text and prepare the training corpus for topic modeling.

 ## To train the topic model:

 Consult the Jupyter Notebooks in the `notebooks` subfolder.
 They are labeled sequentially. **NOTE:** the topic model was trained on [Paperspace Gradient](https://www.paperspace.com/gradient/notebooks) CUDA notebook instances.

+## A note on UMAP reproducibility on different operating systems:

+Using `random_state` in UMAP will produce the same results on the _same machine_, but the results will typically not be identical on _different_ machines and/or operating systems.
+See the [discussion here](https://github.com/lmcinnes/umap/issues/153).